SpektraSystems/NetAppAzureQuickstart/README.md

 Build your NetApp ONTAP environment on Azure in a few simple steps:
 - Launch the Template by click on Deploy to Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition and click on Purchase.

+## Deployment Time

+The deployment takes about 1 hour.